Table of Contents

 If all of these steps have been performed successfully, then your normal command line tools should all run successfully: dotnet restore, dotnet build, and dotnet test.
 Give them a try!
 Here are a few tips:

 As previously mentioned, when running on non-Windows OSes, dotnet test knows how to launch your .NET Framework tests with Mono.
 If all goes to plan, when you run your tests, you should be able to successfully run your .NET Framework tests.
-You may even see signs of Mono in your stack traces:
+The stack trace from Mono will look somewhat different from a stack trace generated by .NET Framework:

 Assert.Equal() Failure